manuelbieh/react-book/basics/excursus-es2015+.md

   .catch(errorHandler);
 ```

 Each step is being followed by `then()` to react to the previous promise.
-Although the same end result is reached by this piece of code, we are only nesting 2 layers deep and readability is improved immensly.
+Although the same end result is reached by this piece of code, we are only nesting 2 layers deep and readability is improved immensely.

 It is relatively simple to refactor code based on callbacks into one that is using promises.
 In order to demonstrate this, I will show you an example of the Geolocation API and its `getCurrentPosition()` method.
 For those of you who do not know it: the method exists on the `navigator.geolocation` object and opens a dialog in the browser asking the user for permission to use their current location.
 The method expects two callbacks as arguments, namely the success callback and the error callback.
 The first callback, the success callback, is being passed an object with the user's location if they have previously agreed.
 The second callback, the error callback, is being passed an error object.
-This can occur because the user has given permission to use their current location or due to a location not being possible for other reasons.
+This can occur because the user has not given permission to use their current location or due to a location not being possible for other reasons.

 ```javascript
 navigator.geolocation.getCurrentPosition(